saicone/types/README.md

 * TypeParser - Make your own implementation of type conversion.
 * Types - Same as TypeParser, but every parser is cached.
-* ValueType - Encapsulated object with methods to convert with Types or create one-time use TypeParser.
+* AnyObject - Encapsulated object with methods to convert with Types or create one-time use TypeParser.
 * TypeOf - Same as Types, but computes automatically the required type object parser (including generic objects).

 **Single objects**: